 Early in my career, I worked with an Emmy award-winning designer on motion graphics for a major television station.
 There I learned to layer beauty and stimuli.
 We would spend forty to sixty hours laboring on visuals that would be seen for thirty or sometimes as few as seven seconds.
 We would plant gems-things that sparkled which the viewer would see for only fifteen frames, about half a second.
 Only the designer and I, while lovingly reviewing our video in slow motion knew all we’d embedded in it.

 But while I layer beauty into my work, I also work ideas within it.
-Art is a language of it’s own that can be read and understood similar to dreams.
+Art is a language of it’s own that can be read and understood similarly to dreams.
 As I sculpt, the seed of memory or truth that first inspired matures into meaning side-by-side with exploration of the form.
 This dual search for beauty and truth acts as the legs that take me from initial inspiration to the completion of the piece.